ForeignOx/notes/Physics/Component 3/Magnetic Fields/Magnetic Field due to a Current in a Circuit.md

 A steady [[Electric Current|current]] requires a complete conducting circuit.
 We find that the circuit produces a [[Magnetic Fields|magnetic field]] and that the [[Magnetic Field Lines|lines of flux]] are linked with the circuit in the same topological way that handles of keys are linked with a key ring
-![[Magnetic Field due to a Current in a Circuit 2024-04-16 20.14.10.excalidraw]] The direction of the field is given by the [[right hand grip rule]].
+![[Magnetic Field due to a Current in a Circuit 2024-04-16 20.14.10.excalidraw]] The direction of the field is given by the [[Right Hand Grip Rule]].
 The rule can be applied all round the circuit; it's natural to suppose that each part of the circuit is contributing to the magnetic field.
 The [[Magnetic Flux Density|flux density]] at any point in the vicinity is the vector sum of flux densities due to all the little bits of the circuit
 ## Magnetic Field due to a Current in a Long Straight Wire
 The wire will have to be part of a circuit, of course, but we shall consider the field only in a region which is close to the wire and far from both the ends of the straight part and the rest of the circuit.
 The field looks something like:
 ![[Magnetic Field due to a Current in a Circuit 2024-04-16 20.55.00.excalidraw]]